Situps during Pregnancy

 therapy for a specific injury since this a considered a medical

 issue.
-In the US only a licence physician can legally do that.
+In the US, only a license physician can legally do that.

 Good luck and let me know how it is going.